artsus4/hakchi2-wiki/FAQ.md

 **Q: How many games can be uploaded to NES Mini?**

-A: I don’t know.
-I have not tested it for maximum yet.
-Internal storage in NES Mini is really huge for ROMs (about ~300MB) but seems like built in shell of NES Mini can work only with ~90-100 games without glitches.
-Seems like it’s cannot allocate so much RAM.
-Investigation required.
+A: Internal storage in NES Mini is really huge for ROMs (about ~300MB) but seems like it’s cannot allocate so much RAM when loading cover and savestates images.
+It's not recommended to upload >90~100 games.

 **Q: Will it work with Famicom Mini too?**